|Quick Facts: Computer Support Specialists|

 Most computer support specialists have full-time work schedules; however, many do not work typical 9-to-5 jobs.
-Because computer support is important for businesses, many support specialists must be available 24 hours a day.
+Because computer support is important for businesses, support services may need to be available 24 hours a day.
 As a result, many support specialists must work nights or weekends.

 Because of the wide range of skills used in different computer support jobs, there are many paths into the occupation.
 A bachelor’s degree is required for some computer support specialist positions, but an associate’s degree or postsecondary classes may be enough for others.

-The median annual wage for computer support specialists was $51,470 in May 2015.
+The median annual wage for computer network support specialists was $62,670 in May 2016.